Clashes over Dakota Access Pipeline escalate

 - Officers deploy tear gas and water on crowd, prompting criticism

-(CNN)Police and about 400 people who were protesting the Dakota Access Pipeline clashed Sunday evening as demonstrators lit cars on fire and police launched tear gas and water at the crowds.
+(CNN)Police and about 400 people who were protesting the Dakota Access Pipeline clashed Sunday evening as demonstrators set cars on fire and police launched tear gas and water at the crowds.

-A live stream from the North Dakota location showed a chaotic, loud scene full of screaming and honking cars.
+A live stream from the North Dakota location showed a chaotic, loud scene, with people screaming and car horns honking.

 Protesters were attempting to cross the Backwater Bridge and go north on Highway 1806, according to the Morton County Sheriff's Department, which described Sunday's events as an "ongoing riot."